CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                 return ( NULL );
             }

 #.
-We have to define test case with unique macro name to be able link them with the functions, the following example contains test case definition for the os_start function where test checks execution flow:
+We have to define the test case with an unique macro name to be able to link them with the functions.
+The following example contains a test case definition for the os_start function where the test checks the execution flow:
     .. code-block:: cpp

         #define TEST_OS_START_EXECUTIONFLOW() TEST( Test_os, os_start_executionFlow )

 #.
-To ease test description creation we define macro mapped to the RecordProperty as it is shown in the following example:
+To ease test description creation we define a macro mapped to the RecordProperty as it is shown in the following example:
     .. code-block:: cpp

         TEST_DESCRIPTION( desc ) RecordProperty( "description", desc )

 #.
-Put description inside the test case function definition:
+Put the description inside the test case function definition:
     .. code-block:: c

         TEST_OS_START_EXECUTIONFLOW()